Hollander-Lawn/Tin-Tin-group-chat-Rules/README.md

 Programming Engines allowed: Pygame , Swing , LWJGL , Unreal Engine Bragging is allowed;
 Only Admin Approved members can join

+# Release Alpha 0.1.1

+# Rules
+No Stealing stickers; Vulgarity is ALLOWED; SUS is ALLOWED; Admin APPROVAL needed to join the group; Secure under Whatsapp End-to-End encryption
+Stealing stickers is punishable; Fine up to $9999; Programming Languages Allowed: C++ , Java , C# , C , Python , Programming Engines allowed: Pygame , Swing , LWJGL , Unreal Engine Bragging is allowed;
+Only Admin Approved members can join
+Non-admins are in Soectator mode
+No suspicious ir stickers that pormote sexual abuse.
+Sexual abuse is BANABLE